The F. W. Woolworth Stores.

 Iceland Frozen Food’s Store.

 Soon after the closure of the Woolworth’s store at High Street, Abertillery, Iceland Frozen Food’s Store purchased the old premises and has occupied it ever since.
 The old company of F. W. Woolworth’s and later the new Iceland Store at High Street had trouble with getting supplies and deliveries into the building owing to the tight access into the site at the top side of the building.
-Though in 2015 the Multi Storey Car Park was rebuilt and was reconstructed back a few feet to make the delivery bay into the Iceland store more accessible.
+In 2015 the Multi Storey Car Park was rebuilt and was reconstructed back a few feet to make the delivery bay into the Iceland store more accessible.